 The dogs go into indoor areas with a bed and also access to an external run -so they have space to stretch legs after being in a crate for many hours.
 Cats go to the cattery and will have a bed and a litter tray, so can escape the confines of the crates.
 All animals are given food and water.
 The kennels are heated in the winter so pets will not be cold if the weather is cold outside.

 Only government staff can enter the building but they are all animal lovers and very experienced, the care there is to a very high professional standard.

 Once the Government staff are happy, pets are released to you or our drivers for collection.
 The whole clearance process approximately takes 4-7 hrs from the time of flight arrival.

-If you are collecting your own pets rather than us arranging delivery, tell the staff the pet’s AWB number, and bring some photo ID.
+If you are self-collecting rather than our UK partners helping with a door-to-door delivery, you will be going in person to the HARC.
+Due to Covid-19 restrictions, please do not go to the Heathrow Animal Reception Centre until the UK pet clearance agent has told you that your pet is ready for collection.
+If you are collecting your own pets rather than us arranging delivery, tell the Heathrow Animal Reception Centre staff the pet’s AWB number, and bring some photo ID.
 As its a government centre, the only update you may get is once they are ready for collection.

 Finding the Animal Reception Centre- it is a yellow brick building with a large “Q” on top of it.
 There are no public transport to take there so you need a taxi or own vehicle.
 You can find the location on Google Maps.